State Amplification Subject To Masking Constraints: Conclusion

 Several interesting problems can be considered as future directions.
 First, the channel cost may be introduced for the DMC model as well, and the cost may have some dependence on the state sequence or vary according to a stochastic model.
 Second, causal channel state knowledge can be considered.
-In addition, one can also consider sending messages to receivers in addition to the task of state amplification and masking.
-Our current focus is on such extensions.
-Also, the coded state sequence setting~\cite{Heegard:capacity83} (a scenario that is more relevant to the cognitive radio type systems, where the primary signal carrying a message corresponds to the channel state sequence that is non-causally known at the cognitive encoder) may also be considered.
+Third, in addition to the task of state amplification and masking, transmission of messages to the receivers can be considered.
+Towards this end, signaling techniques for (secure) broadcast channel models can be utilized.
+Another extension direction is the coded state sequence setting~\cite{Heegard:capacity83}, which is a scenario that is more relevant to the broadcast and cognitive radio systems, where the coded signal (that carries a message from a codebook) corresponds to the channel state sequence that is non-causally known at the encoder.
+Finally, a source coding extension of the current model can be studied.
+In such a problem setup, the trade-off between the distortions achieved at both users can be analyzed.
+A relevant work for such an extension is \cite{Courtade:Information12}, where a source coding setup is considered with two sources (one has to be amplified and the other has to be masked) with a single receiver.
+We remark that the amplification and leakage rates analyzed in this paper can be utilized to provide a lower bound on the distortion that can be achieved at Bob and Eve, respectively, by evaluating the corresponding distortion-rate functions.